Baked Parmesan Turkey Meatballs

 - Gently mix all ingredients together using hands until well combined.
 Using either your hands or an ice cream scoop, form meat into 1 1/2-inch balls (about 25 meatballs) and place them on a greased baking sheet, leaving space between each meatball.

-- Bake meatballs for 25-30 minutes, or until golden brown and insides are no longer pink.
+- Bake meatballs for 25-30 minutes, or until golden brown and cooked through.

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.

 I will definitely be making a double batch of these to have some on hand in the freezer!
 It’s such a lifesaver to have those back-ups on crazy days.
 Or lazy days… 🙂 Know the whole family will love these meatballs!

 These look pretty easy to make and delicious!
 Thanks for the recipe – I’m going to give them a try!
 Love that they are made with turkey.

 These look SO good.
 Pinning this recipe 🙂

 These look awesome!
 And so does the marinara sauce!
 I will be trying them together!! 🙂